SM Culture & Contents: 2013–2016: Mergers and contract signing

 On January 13, 2013, Gong Hyun-jin signed an exclusive contract with SM C&C and is expected to play as a multi-entertainer in various fields, including dramas, movies and entertainment programs, based on its "systematic and global" management support.
 On March 14, the company absorbed and merged with Hoon Media at a ratio of 1 to 5.2433197 to increase management efficiency, with a total of 534,889 shares issued.
 Hoon Media was founded by producer Lee Hoon-hee, who organized and directed a number of entertainment programs such as KBS 2TV's Happy Together, Happy Sunday, Fly Shoot Dori, and Music Bank.

+2025–present: Expansion to music management

+On September 18, 2025, SM C&C announced its participation in productions of SBS music audition program Our Ballad.
+On December 4, 2025, Our Ballad contestants Min Soo-hyun, Song Ji-woo, Lee Ye-ji, Lee Ji-hoon, Lee Jun-seok, Im Ji-sung, Jeremy, Jeong Ji-woong, Cheon Beom-seok, Choi Eun-bin, and Hong Seung-min signed a contract with SM C&C.

+On January 8, 2026, SM C&C won three awards at the Seoul International Advertising Festival 2025.

+On January 16, former member of VROMANCE and Singer Again 2 contestant, Park Hyeon-gyu, signed a contract with the company.

 Divisions

 SM C&C divided into four division: